Senior Data Engineer

 Senior Data Engineers lead the design and implementation of complex data flows, connecting operational systems to analytics platforms.
 In this role, you’ll work with the EUC&C community to identify data sources, engage with analysts and stakeholders, and build robust pipelines that align with business needs through collaboration with Product Owners.

-The Senior Data Engineer collects, organizes and studies data to provide business insight.
+The Senior Data Engineer collects, organise and study data to provide business insight.
 Collaborating with fellow members of the Data Engineering community to set the direction of the service technology and data architecture.
-The post holder will also mentor more junior members of the team - promoting challenge, collaborating and encouraging an agile approach to working.
+The post holder will also mentor more junior members of the team – promoting challenge, collaborating and encouraging an agile approach to working.

-Full-time.
-This role is not suitable for part‑time working due to business requirements and the nature of the role.
+This role is not suitable for part‑time working due to business requirements and the nature of the role – this is only available for full‑time.

 Responsibilities

-• Designing and implementing a data streaming service, including the development of new data models and ETL processes; applying concepts and principles of conceptual, logical, and physical data modelling and producing relevant and varied data models across multiple subject areas and providing guidance on how to use them.
+• Apply concepts and principles of conceptual, logical, and physical data modelling and produce relevant and varied data models across multiple subject areas, providing guidance on how to use them.

-• Designing, building and testing data products and solutions that are complex or large scale, through full development, test and deployment lifecycle.
+• Design, build and test data products and solutions that are complex or large scale, through full development, test and deployment life cycles.

 What you will bring

-• The delivery of projects in data analysis, solution design and end‑user reporting.
+• Deliver projects in data analysis, solution design and end‑user reporting.

 Seniority level